x-cray/ocr-consumed-energy-logger/README.md

 energy-logger@raspberrypi.local's password:
 ```

 Type `energy-logger`'s password when asked.
-After command completes the `app` directory should appear under `energy-logger` user home directory.
-Note that it's rather bad security practice to allow ssh password authentication, but for the sake of simplicity I used Raspbian defaults, read [here](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/) to learn how to disable it.
+After command completes the `app` directory should appear in `energy-logger` user home directory.
+Note that it's rather bad security practice to allow ssh password authentication, but for the sake of simplicity we use Raspbian defaults here.
+Read [here](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/) to learn how to disable SSH password authentication.

 And then we can install energy logger Python dependencies (on the Raspberry Pi):